convergence-research-lab/convergence-research-lab.github.io/_pages/home.md

 We are a small, independent and interdisciplinary research group based out of Goa, India.
 Our aim is to to conduct fundamental and applied research in the sciences, engineering as well as the social sciences.
 We thrive off collaborative work fostered by the exchange of ideas and development of analogies across traditional discplines.

 Our current interests lie in all possible combinations of Machine Learning, Data Science, Clinical Psychology, Neuroscience, Game Theory, Network Science, Emergent Behavior and Coordination, Theoretical Physics, Cancer Biology, Mathematical Sociology and Education.
+Our [weekly seminars]({{ site.url }}{{ site.baseurl }}/seminar) cover these topics and are open to all.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >